Double Island Point: Geography

-Despite the name, there is no (double) islands, but rather a sandspit.
+Despite the name, there is no double island, but rather a sandspit.
 It is the southern point of Wide Bay.
 Wolf Rock is a set of four volcanic pinnacles off Double Island Point.

-There is no road access to the point, but four-wheel drive vehicles can go along the beach, either from the township of Rainbow Beach in Wide Bay, or the longer way up from Noosa Heads (after taking a ferry across the Noosa River).
+There is no road access to the point, but four-wheel drive vehicles can go along the beach, either south from the township of Rainbow Beach in Wide Bay, or the longer way north from Noosa Heads (after taking a ferry across the Noosa River).

 The northern side of the point is a surfing location.
-On a good swell, a right-hander breaks over sand, and for perhaps as much as 300 metres in ideal conditions.
+When there is a good swell, a right-hander breaks over sand, and for perhaps as much as 300 metres in ideal conditions.

-Record Wind Gust
+Climate

+Double Island Point has a humid subtropical climate (Köppen: Cfa) with hot, rainy summers and very mild, relatively dry winters.
+Being an island, conditions are windy year round, as 100 km/h wind gusts have been recorded in all months of the year.

-On 16 December 2006, the Bureau of Meteorology-operated weather station located at the Double Island Point Lighthouse recorded a wind gust of 196 km/h, which accompanied a severe supercell thunderstorm.
+On 16 December 2006, the Bureau of Meteorology weather station at the Double Island Point Lighthouse recorded a wind gust of 196 km/h, which accompanied a severe supercell thunderstorm.
 It was the highest non-tornadic wind gust ever recorded from a thunderstorm in Australia, and was equivalent to winds in a category 3 tropical cyclone.